BonkCode/cdarr/README.md

 # cdarr

-cdarr is a small library that implements dynamically growing arrays in c.
+cdarr is a small library that implements dynamically growing arrays in C.

 ## Description